Jack Entratter: Biography

-Due to the American Mafia involvement in the development of Las Vegas, Entratter was associated with mobsters such as Meyer Lansky and Hyman Abrams in the financing of the Sands, which he ran with Carl Cohen, who was its entertainment director and vice president.
+Due to organized crime involvement in the development of Las Vegas, Entratter was associated with mobsters such as Meyer Lansky and Hyman Abrams in the financing of the Sands, which he ran with Carl Cohen, who was its entertainment director and vice president.
 Nancy Sinatra wrote in her 1986 autobiography: "Sands was the place.
 Jack Entratter, Nick Kelly, Carl Cohen, they were quite a team.
 They knew what talent to book, what food to serve.
 They also knew how to be generous, and they weren't afraid to be.
 There were always free drinks for the gamblers".
 Entratter was still the manager of the Sands in 1966 when Sinatra's live album, Sinatra at the Sands, was recorded, as during the "Tea Break" Sinatra mentioned that Entratter had told him that many of the hotel suites of the new hotel block being built at the time would be given names to glamorize it, including the Danny Thomas, Red Skelton, Dean Martin and Jerry Lewis suites.

 Entratter died in Las Vegas on March 11, 1971, after suffering a brain hemorrhage.